 It is commonly known that computer processors only understand the language of ones and zeros and our natural language is completely different from this binary language.
 Thus, we need to translate the commands that we want to execute into the language of processors.
 But what is coding and, most importantly, what do coders do?
 Coding is the translation of natural language into machine commands and coders use an intermediary language to direct the step-by-step action the machine needs to take.
 Is coding the same as programming, though?

 Depending on the programming language, effective coding requires some skills.
-You must know the syntax, main keywords, and the basic logic behind the language of your choice (the main point of the coding and programming difference).
+You must know the syntax, main keywords, and the basic logic behind the language of your choice (the main point of the coding vs programming dilemma).

 What is Programming?